Protocol Handler Administrative Settings

 • For security reasons, Secret Server's configuration can only be applied during the initial installation of Secret Server.
 If you change these settings within Secret Server, users must reinstall the program before they will be applied.
 GPOs do not have this restriction.

-Configuring GPOs
+Configuring through GPOs

 Settings are available in the group policy editor under (Computer/User) Configuration > Administrative Templates > Secret Server Protocol Handler.